PerchCMS/Solutions/integrations/how-to-create-video-playlist-descriptions.md

     	</div>
     </div>

-Append `ul` to playlist container since an empty `ul` in the markup is invalid
+Append a `ul` to the playlist container since an empty `ul` in the markup is invalid:

 	$('#rp_playlistContainer').append('<ul id="rp_playlist" />');

-For each video description item, get the video url and push it to a videoLinks array
+For each video description item, get the video url and push it to a videoLinks array.
+Append an empty playlist item so there is an equal number of descriptions and videos.

 	var videoLinks = [];
 	$('.video-descriptions li').each(function(){
 		var videoUrl = $('.video-url',this);
 		videoLinks.push(videoUrl);
-		// for each video description item, create an empty playlist item
-		// so there is an equal number of descriptions and videos
 		$('#rp_playlist').append('<li />');
 	});

-For each empty playlist item, append corresponding video link from videoLinks array
+For each empty playlist item, append the corresponding video link from the videoLinks array:

 	$('#rp_playlist li').each(function(i){
 		$(this).append(videoLinks[i]);